Mrhellbeast/HybridMusicBot/README.md

-# Calls Music 2 — Stream audio in Telegram calls using GramJS and tgcallsjs
+# Hybrid Music bot— Stream audio in Telegram calls using GramJS and tgcallsjs

 ## Requirements